insidersec/insider/README.md

 ### Usage

-OBS.:
-Do not put the insider in the same folder that contains the files to be analyzed.

-The target folder should contain all the source code that should be analyzed, we plan to release support for compiled binaries for iOS, and Android' APKs.

 ```
-./insider --help
-Insider is the CLI project from the Insider Application Security Team for the community
+insider is the CLI project from the Insider Application Security Team for the community

 Usage:
+  -exclude value
+        Patterns to exclude directory or files to analyze.
+Can be used multiple times
   -force
         Overwrite the report file name.
-Insider does not overwrite the results directory by default - Optional
+Insider does not overwrite the results directory by default (default false)
-  -no-banner
-        Skips the banner printing (Useful for CI/Docker environments) - Optional
+  -jobs int
+        Number of analysis to execute in parallel (default 4)
+  -no-dra
+        Disable DRA analysis
   -no-html
-        Skips the report generation in the HTML format - Optional
+        Skips the report generation in the HTML format
   -no-json
-        Skips the report generation in the JSON format - Optional
+        Skips the report generation in the JSON format
+  -quiet
+        No output logs of execution
-  -security int
+  -security float
-        Set the Security level, values ​​between 0 and 100
+        Set the Security level, values between 0 and 100 (default 0)
   -target string
-        Specify where to look for files to run the specific ruleset.
+        Specify where to look for files to run the specific ruleset
-        -target <folder>
-        -target <myprojectfolder>
   -tech string
-        Specify which technology ruleset to load.
-(Valid values are: android, ios, csharp, javascript)
+        Specify which technology ruleset to load
-        -tech javascript
-        -tech csharp
-  -v    Set true for verbose output
+  -v    Enable verbose output
+  -version
+        Show version and quit with exit code 0

+Supported technologies:
+        android
+        java
+        ios
+        javascript
+        csharp

-Example of use :
+Example of use:
+        # Run JavaScript analysis on specific directoty
-        insider -tech javascript -target <myprojectfolder>
+        insider -tech javascript -target <directory>

-        insider -tech=android -target=<myandroidfolder>
+        # Run Android analysis on specific directoty and ignore html and json report
-        insider -tech android -target <myfolder> -no-html
+        insider -tech android -target <directory> -no-html -no-json

+        # Run Java analysis on specific directoty with a base security value to fail
+        insider -tech java -target <directory> -security 20

+        # Run JavaScript analysis on specific directoty and exclude node_modules and test files
+        insider -tech javascript -target <directory> -exclude tests/* -exclude node_modules/*

 ```

 ---